Young Autistic Children Benefit Regardless of Treatment Model

 "We know that more children are being diagnosed with ASD each year, and that it can cost an estimated $3.2 million to treat each child over a lifetime.
 Understanding that a child can benefit from a high-quality program, rather than a specialized program, may help reduce those costs by decreasing the need for teachers and other school practitioners to be trained to deliver multiple specialized services," Boyd said.
 He stressed it remains important to ensure educators are trained to provide high-quality programs that meet the special behavioral, communication and other needs of children with ASD.

 Previous research has shown that when children with ASD have access to early intervention via treatment programs, they improve developmentally.
 Until now, however, debate has persisted over which approach to use, said Boyd.
-The study appeared in the June issue of Journal of Autism and Developmental Disorders.
+The study appeared in the Journal of Autism and Developmental Disorders.

 Two frequently used comprehensive treatment models have a long history: